The Quran does not simply repeat its prophets. It redistributes them.

 O my people, worship God, hope for the Last Day, and do not spread corruption on earth.
 (29:36)

 One surah shows a prophet who speaks of just measure while embodying an unpurchasable word.
-The other reveals that without the horizon of the hereafter, the entire earth fills with corruption.
+The other reveals that without the horizon of the hereafter, the earth gives itself over to corruption.

 Moses reopens the passage

-More than thirty surahs, and never the same threshold.
-Here it is the public drama — truth against spectacle, magic collapsing, shattered tablets.
+In the many Mosaic passages, the threshold does not always have the same function.
+Here it is the public drama: truth against spectacle, magic collapsing, shattered tablets.
 There it is the prophet’s interior being formed: fear crossed, chest opened, tongue loosened.
-Moses (peace be upon him) in the Quran does not cross: he breaks through.
+Moses (peace be upon him) in the Quran does not merely cross: he breaks through.
 And each breakthrough makes a different law visible.

 ﴿فَوَقَعَ الْحَقُّ وَبَطَلَ مَا كَانُوا يَعْمَلُونَ﴾